edsaac/Podcast_Analyzer/README.md

 The app has the following features:

-1. **Audio File Uploader**: Upload your audio file and get it transcribed using the Whisper ASR API (requires OpenAI API key).
+1. **YouTube Link Input**: Enter a YouTube link and get the content transcribed using the Whisper ASR API (requires OpenAI API key).

 2. **Transcription Display**: View the transcription of your podcast audio file, segmented and timestamped.